stungeye/Applied-Math-For-Games-1/docs/06-numbers/00-numbers.md

 Upon completion of this module, you should be able to:

-- Define the various categories of numbers used by mathematicians.
+- Describe the various categories of numbers used by mathematicians.
+- Describe how numbers are represented in place-value numeral systems.
 - Define decimal, binary, hexadecimal numeral systems.
 - Convert between these numeral systems.
 - Count using the binary and hexadecimal systems.